ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ### Using IBM templates
 {: #shared_vcd-ops-guide-ibm-templates}

-If the VM is deployed from the IBM templates that are provided in the public catalog, the initial password that was generated during power-on is required when you first log in to the VM.
+Password requirements apply if the VM is deployed from the IBM templates that are provided in the public catalog.
+You must use the initial password that was generated during power-on when you first log in to the VM.
 You can find this password on the VM details page.

 If you use the tenant portal **Password Reset** field to change your Windows Administrator password, ensure that you adhere to Windows complexity requirements.
 If you change the password in the tenant portal without doing so, the password does not work in the Windows VM template.
 {: important}